Mass updates or changes to database managed dropdown source data

 rem set TASK_STATUS="Running"

-IMPORTANT: Support for this solution and script is not included in your FileCare agreement.
+Support for this solution and script is not included in your FileCare agreement.
 FileHold Professional Services are available to assist in setting up solutions like this one.
+You can contact them at [email protected].